Page updated 12/1/2013

 job categories for positions at 37,000 post offices, branches, stations,

 and community post offices throughout the United States.
-Thousands of postal workers are hired each year to backfill for retirements,
+Thousands of post office jobs are available each year to backfill for retirements,

 transfers, deaths and employees who choose to leave the Postal Service.